tasb/docker-kubernetes-training/labs/lab02.md

 To complete this lab you need to create (if you don't have already) a Docker account to allow you to push your image to a public registry.

 Navigate to <https://hub.docker.com/signup> to create your account.

-You need to recall you Docker ID that you'll need later on this lab.
+Please copy your **`Docker ID`** that you'll need later on this lab when pushing the image to Docker Hub.

 ## Simple Dockerfile